Meitei classical language movement: Negligences and grievances

 During a January 2022 meeting with the Wakhallon Mannaba Apunba (WAMA), Leishemba Sanajaoba expressed that he was deeply unsatisfied with the Department of Language Planning and Implementation's negligence in the documentation works for inclusion of Meitei language among the classical languages.
 The WAMA expressed that these negligences of the Language Department will make the efforts of Sanajaoba, of raising his voice in the Rajya Sabha, go unsuccessful.

-The WAMA asked the state Government of Manipur for the change of the present Director of Department of Language Planning and Implementation.
+The WAMA asked the state government of Manipur for the change of the present director of the Department of Language Planning and Implementation.
 According to the WAMA, Chitra, the present director, is unfit to hold her official position due to her neglecting and irresponsible acts.
 The WAMA demanded the DLPI director either to resign the official position or to show the proofs of the progress regarding the efforts to include Meitei language as an Indian classical language.
 They stated that they would launch an agitation to appoint another director of the committee if the present director failed to show proofs of progress within seven days.